corundum/corundum/README.md

 AXI to AXI stream DMA engine with parametrizable data and address interface widths.
 Generates full-width INCR bursts only, with parametrizable maximum burst length.
-Supportts unaligned transfers, which can be disabled via parameter to save on resource consumption.
+Supports unaligned transfers, which can be disabled via parameter to save on resource consumption.

 ### axi_dma_wr module

 AXI stream to AXI DMA engine with parametrizable data and address interface widths.
 Generates full-width INCR bursts only, with parametrizable maximum burst length.
-Supportts unaligned transfers, which can be disabled via parameter to save on resource consumption.
+Supports unaligned transfers, which can be disabled via parameter to save on resource consumption.

 ### axi_fifo module